KiOSPTPython/9.modules-and-packages/README.md

 >Create your own `setup.py` using the above template.

-For more details about setuptools, see `https://setuptools.readthedocs.io/en/latest/setuptools.html`.
+For more details see the [setuptools manual](https://setuptools.readthedocs.io/en/latest/setuptools.html).

 ## Installing and distributing
 While we develop, we don't want to constantly install/uninstall our distribution after every change we make to our code.
 Instead, we want to see our changes take effect immediately, for testing purposes.
 To avoid this back and forth game, `pip` gives us the option to install a package in development mode.
 This allows us to continue coding without reinstalling our package each time we make a change.
 Using development mode only creates a link to our package so every update we do to the code is immediately reflected in use.